 If you don’t have all of the money on hand, then interest-free affordable payments are offered by Pro Bail Bonds to those people who qualify for them.
 Don’t allow the high cost of the bail get in the way of your loved one or friend being able to get out of jail.
-Give us a call at at 877.647.4701 and speak with one of our Pro Bail Bonds agents if you need any help with financing.
+Give us a call and speak with one of our Pro Bail Bonds agents if you need any help with financing.
 We have an agent standing by ready to help you with various payment options that we have available.

 Will I need to have any collateral?

 Although there are some bail bonds that do require the arrested person or their co-signor to offer collateral, there are many bonds that may be done with a signature guarantee only.

 How long will it take before the arrested person gets released from jail?

 Usually the bail process will take from 30 minutes up to six hours.
 Keep in mind that the bail agent doesn’t have any control over the release of the arrested individual after the bail bond has been delivered to the jail.
 There are times when the arrested person’s release might be delayed due to a high number of other people who are in the release process as well.

 Once the arrested person is released from jail the fee for the bail bond is non-refundable.
 Also, fees are non-refundable whether or not formal charges are filed against the arrest person.
 If the jail for some reason doesn’t release the defendant after the bail has posted, then all money is refundable to the person who delivered it to the agency.

 What are the responsibilities of the co-signor?